Gsantomaggio/rabbitmq-utils/k8s/helm/rabbitmq3.8/README.md

 ## Deploy and monitoring a RabbitMQ Cluster with Helm

+**Note: In this example, the data are not persistent to the disk, so don't use it in production; this is only for test.**

 To run this example, you need:
  * [Kind](https://github.com/kubernetes-sigs/kind)
  * [Helm client](https://helm.sh/)